sizeit-anton/dompdf-helper/README.md

   5. open `my/project/directory/config/application.config.php` and add the following key to your `modules`:

      ```php
-     'dompdfmodule',
+     'DompdfHelper',
      ```

 #### Configuration options
 You can override default options via the `dompdf` key in your local or global config files.
-See the [dompdfmoule\Service\dompdfFactory.php](https://github.com/mikemix/dompdfmodule/blob/master/src/dompdfmodule/Service/dompdfFactory.php#L39) file for the list of default settings.
+See the [config/dompdf.config.php.dist](https://github.com/rarog/dompdf-helper/blob/master/config/dompdf.config.php.dist) file for the list of default settings.

-Full list of possible settings is available at the official [DOMPDF library](https://github.com/dompdf/dompdf) site.
+Full list of possible settings is available at the official [Dompdf library](https://github.com/dompdf/dompdf) site.

 #### Example usage